 In both cases the mergers were approved by the Competition Court, but subject to compliance with certain conditions.
 Additionally, the Competition Court may at any time investigate proposed transactions in order to ascertain whether they impair, restrict or eliminate free competition within the relevant market.
 These conclusions are applicable to transactions in both the telecoms and broadcasting sectors.

-52 Merger control authorities
+53 Merger control authorities

-Which regulatory or competition authorities are responsible for the review of mergers, acquisitions and joint ventures in the telecoms and broadcasting sectors?
+Which regulatory or competition authorities are responsible for the review of mergers, acquisitions and joint ventures in the telecoms, broadcasting and new media sectors?

-Please see question 50.
+Please see question 51.

-53 Procedure and timescale
+54 Procedure and timescale